Kefan-S/build-metrics-collector-plugin/README.md

 ## Environment variables
 `COLLECTING_METRICS_PERIOD_IN_SECONDS` Async task period in seconds (Default: `15` seconds), which is used to refresh the metrics data.

-**Notice:** this value should be less than the scrape_interval of the prometheus to ensure the correctness of the metrics data.
+**Notice:** this value should be equal to the scrape_interval of the prometheus to ensure the correctness of the metrics data.

 ## Collected data
 * *default_jenkins_builds_last_build_duration_in_milliseconds*: Last Build duration times in milliseconds